The ERM Librarian

 Examples

-This semester we're learning about electronic resources and about how to manage them.
-Let's begin by outlining the kinds of things that are electronic resources.
+This semester we learn about electronic resources and about how to manage them.
+We begin by outlining the kinds of things that are electronic resources.
 Karin Wikoff (2011) outlines the major categories, and these include:

 Ebook technology is rather complicated and differentiated depending on the copyright status, the file type (PDF, ePUB, TXT, etc.), and the purpose or genre (textbook, fiction or non-fiction, etc.).
 In some cases, ebooks are software applications and not just plain or marked up text.
 They also vary by platform or the application used to interact with the text, each of which may offer different types of functionality.

-Linking technologies allow users to begin in one search system, like a discovery service, which extends that query to other systems without requiring the user to initiate searches in those other systems.
+Linking technologies allow users to query in one search system, like a discovery service.
+The discovery service then extends their query to other systems without requiring the user to initiate searches in those other systems.
 For example, a user begins a search in a library's discovery system, like UK Library's InfoKat (powered by Primo (Breeding, 2006)).
-InfoKat identifies multiple articles there related to the query, even though those articles are all located in other full text systems, like EBSCOHost, ProQuest, or JSTOR.
+InfoKat identifies multiple articles related to the query, even though those articles are located in other full text systems, like EBSCOHost, ProQuest, or JSTOR.

 Framing

-The print only era of libraries was difficult enough for many reasons, but managing print and using print resources was comparably a more linear process.
+The print era of libraries was difficult enough, but managing print and using print resources was comparably a more linear process.
 Electronic resources have raised the stakes.
-That might be expected: civilizations have had 500 years to develop and solve print technology, yet we have had only about three plus decades of experience with digital technology.
-We are a long way off from stability, and many of the challenges and frustrations ahead of us are not simply technical but also social and legal.
+Civilizations have had 500 years to develop and solve print technology, yet we have had only about three plus decades of experience with digital technology.
+We are a long way off from stability, and the challenges and frustrations ahead of us are not simply technical but also social and legal.

-As you may surmise from the outline at the top of this page, electronic resources are a major part of any library, whether academic, public, school, or special.
-The need to manage them with efficient work flows requires attending to many parts of a big system.
-This will be much of what we will discuss and learn about, especially because there is a lot of complexity in these systems and these systems have had a major impact on librarianship itself.
+As you surmise from the outline at the top of this page, electronic resources compose a major part of any library: academic, public, school, or special.
+The need to manage them with efficient work flows requires attending to many parts of a system.
+We will discuss and learn about the complexity of these systems because these systems have had a major impact on librarianship.

 Our Readings: The nature of ERM librarianship